 Note: Homes without soffit overhangs like

-gambrels - can now be vented from the soffits with the new
+gambrels - can sometimes be vented from the lower roof line, if

 Rising attic air escapes through the top of the roof.
 There are many ways to

 Turbines or Powered Vents, Box Vents and Gable End Vents.

 ridge vents are the preferred method for eliminating built up

 hot air, but may not be sufficient to ventilate short ridged

 attics or cathedral ceilings properly is often neglected